aai-institute/pyDVL/docs/30-data-valuation.md

 )
 ```

-.. _banzhaf indices:

 ### Banzhaf indices

-As noted below in :ref:`problems of data values`, the Shapley value can be very
+As noted below in the [Problems of Data Values][problems-of-data-values] section,
-sensitive to variance in the utility function.
-For machine learning applications,
+the Shapley value can be very sensitive to variance in the utility function.
-where the utility is typically the performance when trained on a set $S \subset
+For machine learning applications, where the utility is typically the performance
+when trained on a set $S \subset D$, this variance is often largest
-D$, this variance is often largest for smaller subsets $S$.
-It is therefore
+for smaller subsets $S$.
+It is therefore reasonable to try reducing
-reasonable to try reducing the relative contribution of these subsets with
+the relative contribution of these subsets with adequate weights.
-adequate weights.

 One such choice of weights is the Banzhaf index, which is defined as the
 constant: